 Don't worry about any creature comfort.

-And we utterly understand the human being who says, I've got children, I've got a mortgage, I can't let them all down.
+And we utterly understand the human being who says I've got children, I've got a mortgage, I can't let them all down, I've got to do what anybody says to get this money coming in, we're going to be turned out of our houses.

-These people aren't bad people.
+These people aren't bad people, they're all good people.

-But they're not listening to the message of Jesus, let alone Plato.
+But they're not listening to the message of Jesus, let alone Plato, and not enough of them are listening to Bob and to James.

-So how essentially, when we're being shut off all through money, it's all economics, which is tied to politics.
+So how essentially When we're being shut off, all through money, it's all economics, which is tied to politics.

-And you, lot, you brave people, the people in this room have given up so much.
+that all people in this room have given up so much.

 We all of us have decided to fuck our incomes for a while.